openmobilityfoundation/mobility-data-specification/mds.md

 | `reason_code` | Enum | Required | Reason for status change  |
 | `veh_status` | Enum | Required | Status of vehicle  |

-## InitMovementPlan()
+## InitPilotedMovementPlan()

-The InitMovementPlan() API is used for initiating a trip request from a given origin to a given desitination at a given time.
-It will be required for ALL trips PRIOR to departure.
+The InitMovementPlan() API is used for initiating a trip request from a human piloted vehicle.
+It will be required for ALL trips at the time ofdeparture.
 The API will acknowledge the request with a response containing a permission to proceed and a unique Trip Identifier.

 INPUT